infernojs/inferno/docs/src/api/inferno.md

 ```

 Renders a valid Inferno Node into the dom with a root at the specified container node in the DOM.

-{% include warning.html message="If the container element is not empty before rendering the content of the container witll be overwritten on the initial render %}

 ## findDOMNode